diogro/expressionVariance-manuscript/main.md

 To explore the relationship between variance and function, we took the top 5% most variable and the bottom 5% least variable genes in our ranking (560 genes in each group) and performed a Gene Ontology (GO) enrichment analysis within each group.
 This analysis allowed us to establish the representative functions of these consistently high and low-variance genes.
-In total, using a hypergeometric test and Benjamini-Hochberg (BH) adjusted p-value threshold of $10^{-3}$, we found 59 enriched terms in the low variance genes, and 738 enriched terms in the high variance genes (see S2 Table for a complete listing).
+In total, using a hypergeometric test and Benjamini-Hochberg (BH) adjusted p-value threshold of 10\textsuperscript{-3}, we found 59 enriched terms in the low variance genes, and 738 enriched terms in the high variance genes (see S2 Table for a complete listing).
 Among the 5% most variable genes we observe enrichment for biological processes like immune function, response to stimulus, maintenance of homeostasis, and tissue morphogenesis (@fig:go_tails A).
-In line with this GO term enrichment, the top 5% most variable genes are enriched 7.7-fold for genes that encode secreted proteins, relative to all other genes (hypergeometric test, $p < 10^{-3}$).
+In line with this GO term enrichment, the top 5% most variable genes are enriched 7.7-fold for genes that encode secreted proteins, relative to all other genes (hypergeometric test, p < 10\textsuperscript{-3}).
-Among the 5% least variable genes we see enrichment for housekeeping functions like mRNA processing, cell cycle regulation, methylation, histone modification, translation, transcription, and DNA repair (@fig:go_tails B); and accordingly, we find that previously characterized human housekeeping genes [@Hounkpe2020-yq] are enriched within the 5% least variable genes 2.0-fold relative to all other genes (hypergeometric test, $p < 10^{-3}$).
+Among the 5% least variable genes we see enrichment for housekeeping functions like mRNA processing, cell cycle regulation, methylation, histone modification, translation, transcription, and DNA repair (@fig:go_tails B); and accordingly, we find that previously characterized human housekeeping genes [@Hounkpe2020-yq] are enriched within the 5% least variable genes 2.0-fold relative to all other genes (hypergeometric test, p < 10\textsuperscript{-3}).
-The genes exhibiting the lowest variance (lowest 5%) are also enriched for those that have been previously shown to have a high probability of being loss-of-function intolerant (pLI) [@lek2016analysis] (1.2-fold enrichment, hypergeometric test, $p < 10^{-3}$).
+The genes exhibiting the lowest variance (lowest 5%) are also enriched for those that have been previously shown to have a high probability of being loss-of-function intolerant (pLI) [@lek2016analysis] (1.2-fold enrichment, hypergeometric test, p < 10\textsuperscript{-3}).
 Genes with a high pLI have been shown to be important in housekeeping functions, and have higher mean expression values across a broad set of tissues and cell types [@lek2016analysis].
-Our result that genes with low variance are enriched for both housekeeping genes and genes with high pLI is consistent with this previous report; and we further see that the mean expression of genes positively correlates with pLI (Partial Spearman correlation $\rho_s$ = 0.32, $p < 10^{-3}$), showing the opposite relationship between variance and mean expression when considering pLI.
+Our result that genes with low variance are enriched for both housekeeping genes and genes with high pLI is consistent with this previous report; and we further see that the mean expression of genes positively correlates with pLI (Partial Spearman correlation $\rho_s$ = 0.32, p < 10\textsuperscript{-3}), showing the opposite relationship between variance and mean expression when considering pLI.

 We also explored the distribution of expression variance among the genes associated with GO terms.
 To do this, we gathered all biological process GO terms in level 3 (i.e. terms that are at a distance of 3 from the top of the GO hierarchy).